 cargo build

-# Run all tests cargo test --features tests # Run specific test cargo test -p tests --test test_complex_struct
+# Run all tests cargo test --workspace # Run specific test cargo test -p tests --test test_complex_struct

 # Format code cargo fmt # Check formatting cargo fmt --check # Run linter cargo clippy --all-targets --all-features -- -D warnings